Apply Now to Join EF’s Young Professionals Network Class of 2022-2023

 - A photo that may be upload to EF’s website, should you be offered and accept the fellowship

-Use the access code YPN2021 to access the application.
+Use the access code YPN2022 to access the application.

 Young Professionals Network FAQs

-What is the Young Professional Network?
-The Young Professionals Network (YPN) is a professional development network in Washington, D.C. that helps prepare the next generation of experts focused on the Eurasia region.
-In 2021, YPN marked its ninth anniversary; to date, it has engaged over 250 young and mid-career professionals from the private and nonprofit sectors, the diplomatic community, and the media.
-The alumni network represents more than 13 countries from the Eurasia region and who collectively speak 12 languages.
-YPN consists of monthly events, roundtables, and happy hours in Washington to connect rising leaders and established professionals from D.C. think-tanks, media outlets, the diplomatic community, and regional activists.
+What is the Young Professional Network program?
+The Young Professionals Network (YPN) is a professional development network in Washington, D.C., that helps prepare the next generation of experts focused on the Eurasia region.
+In 2022, YPN marked its tenth anniversary; to date, it has engaged over 278 young and mid-career professionals from the private and nonprofit sectors, the diplomatic community, and the media.
+The alumni network represents more than 13 countries from the Eurasia region who collectively speak 12 languages.
+YPN consists of monthly events, roundtables, and happy hours in Washington designed to connect rising leaders and established professionals from D.C. think-tanks, media outlets, the diplomatic community, and regional activists.
 As the name of the program implies, the program goal is to create a place for young people to network and building lasting connections.

 Who is eligible to apply?
 The program is open to all applicants between the ages of 22 to 33, regardless of their citizenship.
-The applicants should have a demonstrable commitment to the Eurasia region and hold bachelor’s degree (master’s degree preferred).
+The applicants should have a demonstrable commitment to the Eurasia region and hold a bachelor’s degree (master’s degree or currently pursuing a master’s preferred).
 Network alumni work in government, media, and military, as well as in the private and nonprofit sectors.

 Does the YPN program cover travel/relocation expenses, or provide a stipend/scholarship?
 No, YPN does not cover travel or relocation expenses or provide any kind of funding, stipend, or scholarship.
 The YPN program is designed to provide only networking opportunities for its participants where they can meet and build connections with established professionals.